GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 from the input data grid automatically (see **-I**).
 Values outside the (-1,+1) intensity range will be clipped.
 Map colors are specified via a color palette lookup table.
 Contour overlays are optional.
-If plain tiles are selected (i.e., no contours specified) then the PNG tiles are written directly from :doc:`grdimage`, otherwise we must first make a PostScript plot that is then converted to raster images via :doc:`psconvert`.
+If plain tiles are selected (i.e., no contours specified) then the PNG tiles are written directly from :doc:`grdimage`.
+Otherwise, we must first make a PostScript plot that is then converted to raster image via :doc:`psconvert`.